1947–1948 civil war in Mandatory Palestine: Background

-Under the control of a British administration since 1920, Palestine found itself the object of a battle between Palestinian and Zionist nationalists, groups that opposed both the British mandate and one another.
+Under the control of a British administration since 1920, Palestine found itself the object of a battle between Palestinian and Zionist nationalists, groups that opposed both the British mandate and each other.

-The Palestinian backlash culminated in the 1936–1939 Arab revolt in Palestine, a deadly civil conflict that saw the deaths of nearly 5,000 Palestinian Arabs and 500 Jews, and resulted in much of the Palestinian political leadership, including Amin al-Husseini, leader of the Arab Higher Committee, being driven into exile.
+The Palestinian opposition culminated in the 1936–1939 Arab revolt in Palestine, a deadly civil conflict that saw the deaths of nearly 5,000 Palestinian Arabs and 500 Jews and drove much of the Palestinian political leadership, including Amin al-Husseini, leader of the Arab Higher Committee, into exile.
 Britain also reduced Jewish immigration in response to the violence, as legislated by the 1939 White Paper.
-It also prompted the reinforcement of Zionist paramilitary groups.

 After World War II and The Holocaust, the Zionist movement gained attention and sympathy.
-In Mandatory Palestine, Zionist groups fought against the British occupation.
-In the two and a half years from 1945 to June 1947, British law enforcement forces lost 103 dead, and sustained 391 wounded from Jewish militants.
-The Palestinian Arab nationalists reorganized themselves, but their organization remained inferior to that of the Zionists.
+In Mandatory Palestine, Zionist groups fought against the British administration.
+In the two and a half years from 1945 to June 1947, British law enforcement forces lost 103 dead and sustained 391 wounded by Jewish militants.
+Palestinian Arab nationalists reorganized, but their organization remained inferior to the Zionists'.

-The Haganah, a Jewish paramilitary organization, was initially involved in the post-war attacks against the British in Palestine but withdrew following the outrage caused by the 1946 Irgun bombing of the British Army Headquarters in the King David Hotel.

-In May 1946, on the assumption of British neutrality in the future hostilities, a Plan C was formulated that envisaged guidelines for retaliation if and when Palestinian Arab attacks took place on the Yishuv.
-As the countdown ticked down, the Haganah implemented assaults involving the torching and demolition by explosives against economic infrastructures, the property of Palestinian politicians and military commanders, villages, town neighbourhoods, houses and farms that were deemed to be bases or used by inciters and their accomplices.
-The killing of armed irregulars and adult males was also foreseen.

-On 15 August 1947, on suspicion it was a terrorist headquarters, they blew up the house of the Abu Laban family, prosperous Palestinian orange growers, near Petah Tikva.
-Twelve occupants, including a woman and six children, were killed.
-After November 1947, the dynamiting of houses formed a key component of most Haganah retaliatory strikes.
+On 15 August 1947, the Haganah blew up the house of a Palestinian family near Petah Tikva, killing 12 occupants, including a woman and six children.
+After November 1947, the dynamiting of houses formed a key component of most Haganah strikes.